 While some downgrades are associated with processing equipment or software, the vast majority of downgrades are a result of a business’s processing behavior – meaning how it authorizes and settles transactions.

 The bad news is that businesses are often the cause of their own downgrades.
 The good news is that this provides an opportunity to adjust processing behavior to eliminate, or at least significantly reduce, the occurrence of downgrades.

-Visa, MasterCard, and Discover all have interchange qualification guides that outline the requirements a transaction must meet for various interchange categories.
+Visa, MasterCard, and Discover all have interchange qualification guides.
+These guidelines outline the requirements a transaction must meet for various interchange categories.
 Transactions that don’t meet these requirements will downgrade to an interchange category with a higher rate.

 Retail businesses that swipe cards (or dip cards, in the case of EMV) through a card reader are less susceptible to downgrades than businesses that do not swipe cards, such mail-order or e-commerce companies.

 Reason being, when a transaction is swiped, the business’s processing equipment electronically reads and transmits all required data with a transaction.
 The technical industry term for this process is “electronic data capture.”